nitrain/nitrain/README.md

 ### Dependencies

-The [antspy](https://www.github.com/antsx/antspy) package is a key dependency that allows you to efficiently read, operate on, and visualize medical images.
+The [ants](https://www.github.com/antsx/antspy) python package is a key dependency that allows you to efficiently read, operate on, and visualize medical images.
 Additionally, you can use keras (tf.keras or keras3), tensorflow, or pytorch as backend for creating your models.

 <br />